Greek Chicken Thighs with Feta Cheese

-Tender chicken braised in lemon and white wine, infused with flavors from the Greek pantry — feta cheese, oregano and red peppers.
+Tender chicken thighs braised in lemon and white wine, infused with flavors from the Mediterranean Greek pantry, with feta cheese, oregano and red Peppadew peppers.

 Greece is a small country with a huge regional foods tradition, one that stretches back millennia.
 Many of these food products are unknown outside of the country, and even outside of the villages where they are produced.